Tetraethyllead: Synthesis and properties

+The product is recovered by steam distillation, leaving a sludge of lead and sodium chloride.

 Despite decades of research, no reactions were found to improve upon this process; it is rather difficult, involves reactive metallic sodium, and converts only 25% of the lead to TEL.
 A related compound, tetramethyllead, was commercially produced by a different electrolytic reaction.
 However, tetramethyllead was even more difficult to make, and it did not find use beyond niche applications.
 A highly efficient pathway utilizing ethyl chloride with a slight excess of lithium was developed, with a TEL yield over lead of over 90%.
 However, by then the fuel additive had started to fall out of favor and into disrepute, and the process was never put into practice.

 Reactions

 A noteworthy feature of TEL is the weakness of its four C–Pb bonds.
 At the temperatures found in internal combustion engines, TEL decomposes completely into lead as well as combustible, short-lived ethyl radicals.
 Lead and lead oxide scavenge radical intermediates in combustion reactions.
 Engine knock is caused by a cool flame, an oscillating low-temperature combustion reaction that occurs before the proper, hot ignition.
 Lead quenches the pyrolyzed radicals and thus kills the radical chain reaction that would sustain a cool flame, preventing it from disturbing the smooth ignition of the hot flame front.
 Lead itself is the reactive antiknock agent, and the ethyl groups serve as a gasoline-soluble carrier.

 When TEL burns, it produces not only carbon dioxide and water, but also lead and lead(II) oxide: